jeevv/MiniRover/README.md

 2. Interfacing IMU and fusing data with wheel encoders using an EKF\
    -> IMU code complete but yet to be tested\
    -> EKF pending
-3. Converting existing STM32 code to tasks using FreeRTOS
 ### Tasks completed:

 ## Issues